USS Midway (CV-41): As museum ship

 Midway was decommissioned at Naval Air Station North Island on 11 April 1992 in a ceremony in which the main speaker was Secretary of Defense Dick Cheney.
 During decommissioning, Midway, her sailors, and their families were filmed for the movie At Sea, a documentary on carrier life shown only at the Navy Museum in Washington, D.C.
 The ship was stricken from the Naval Vessel Register on 17 March 1997.

 On 30 September 2003, ex-Midway began her journey from the Navy Inactive Ship Maintenance Facility, Bremerton, Washington, to San Diego, California, in preparation for use as a museum and memorial.
-The aircraft carrier was docked in early October at the Charles P. Howard Terminal in Oakland, California, while work proceeded on the Broadway Pier in downtown San Diego.
+The aircraft carrier was docked in early October at the Charles P. Howard Terminal in Oakland, California, while work proceeded on the Navy Pier in downtown San Diego.
 On 10 January 2004, the ship was moored at her final location, where she was opened to the public on 7 June 2004 as a museum.
 In the first year of operation, the museum had 879,281 visitors, double the expected attendance.

 On 11 November 2012, a college basketball game between the Syracuse Orange and the San Diego State Aztecs was played on the flight deck.
 The Orange won, 62–49.

 On 15 July 2015, museum personnel were evacuated from ex-Midway due to smoke caused by an apparent fire.
 The San Diego fire department responded quickly, but no fire was found, and the museum was able to open for the day on schedule.